JamesLowther/blog/content/index.md

 ---
 title: Welcome!
+description: "My name is James Lowther, and welcome to my blog!
+This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, tech-related guides/walkthroughs, and any other thoughts."
 ---
 **Hello!**

-My name is **James Lowther** and welcome to my blog!
+My name is **James Lowther**, and welcome to my blog!

-This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, tech-related guides/walkthroughs, and any other general musings.
+This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, tech-related guides/walkthroughs, and any other thoughts.

 Here's a cool project to get you started: [[Projects/LED Matrix - ISS Tracker|LED Matrix - ISS Tracker]]